Ukraine sparks Russian funds selloff, but winners emerge

 "It did not feel very good knowing that this is one of our bigger positions," said David Garff, head of Walnut Creek, California-based Accuvest Global Advisors, which builds portfolios based on proprietary country rankings adjusted each month.

-Garff holds long positions in the iShares MSCI Russia Capped ETF (ERUS.P), an exchange-traded fund focused on Russian stocks, and his most aggressive model portfolio has as much as 13 percent in the country.
+Garff holds long positions in the iShares MSCI Russia Capped ETF, an exchange-traded fund (ETF) focused on Russian stocks, and his most aggressive model portfolio has as much as 13 percent in the country.
 He expects to dial back on Russia when he does his next monthly adjustment.

 "If you're a value buyer than you have to be looking at Russia strongly, and if you're a momentum buyer, you have to be running from it like the plague," he said.